forknote/forknote.net/content/documentation/cryptonote-generator/index.md

 GENESIS_BLOCK_REWARD | Premine amount.
 Measured in atomic units.
 CRYPTONOTE_BLOCK_GRANTED_FULL_REWARD_ZONE | The maximum size of a block not resulting into penelty.
 CRYPTONOTE_BLOCK_GRANTED_FULL_REWARD_ZONE_V1 | The maximum size of a block not resulting into penelty.
 Used only by old (v1) blockchains
+CRYPTONOTE_BLOCK_GRANTED_FULL_REWARD_ZONE_V2 | The maximum size of a block not resulting into penelty.
+Used only by old (v2) blockchains
 CRYPTONOTE_DISPLAY_DECIMAL_POINT | 1 coin = 10^(this value) atomic units
 MINIMUM_FEE | Transactions with less than this fee wouldn't be accepted by daemons DEFAULT_DUST_THRESHOLD | The amount bellow this value will be considered as dust CRYPTONOTE_MINED_MONEY_UNLOCK_WINDOW | Number of blocks to unlock miner transactions MAX_BLOCK_SIZE_INITIAL | The size of the initial block.
 Used to correct error in v1 blockchains EXPECTED_NUMBER_OF_BLOCKS_PER_DAY | Expected number of blocks per day.
-Used to correct error in v1 blockchains UPGRADE_HEIGHT | Block hight to move to blocks with major version 2.
+Used to correct error in v1 blockchains UPGRADE_HEIGHT_V2 | Block hight to move to blocks with major version 2.
 Use '1' for new blockchains DIFFICULTY_CUT | Timestamps to cut after sorting DIFFICULTY_LAG | Lag of calculating the difficulty in terms of blocks MAX_TRANSACTION_SIZE_LIMIT | Maximum size of the transactions sent through simplewallet